favouribude1/ML-Deployment-In-AWS-Using-CICD-Pipelines/README.md

-an end to end machine learning project and mlops
+An end to end machine learning project and mlops